dnvriend/reactive-frameworks/README.md

 The [Reactive Streams Specification](http://www.reactive-streams.org/) provides a standard for asynchronous stream processing with non-blocking back pressure that defines the just described mechanism.
-The [Playframework](https://www.playframework.com/) and [Lagomframework](http://www.lagomframework.com/) provide the reactive streams machanism.
+The [Playframework](https://www.playframework.com/) and [Lagomframework](http://www.lagomframework.com/) provide the reactive streams mechanism.

 ## Reactive Streams
 Reactive Streams is an initiative to provide a standard for __asynchronous stream processing__ with non-blocking back pressure.